 Use the following helpful hints to assist you in completing your enrollment.
 It is recommended that you consult with your academic preceptor or major adviser prior to selecting your classes.
-Review the Enrollment FAQs at http://reg.ucsc.edu/fags/enrollment.htm.
+Review the Enrollment FAQs.

-- Check the listing of courses offered this quarter in this Schedule of Classes, and make some preliminary selections. - Use the Schedule Planner found in this Schedule of Classes.
-Complete the planner with your preliminary selections of classes, making sure the classes you have selected do not conflict with each other or with any other time commitments (i.e., work or extracurricular activities). - Enter the five-digit class numbers into the Schedule Planner.
+- 1. Check the listing of courses offered this quarter in this Schedule of Classes, and make some preliminary selections. - 2.
+Use the Schedule Planner found in this Schedule of Classes.
+Complete the planner with your preliminary selections of classes, making sure the classes you have selected do not conflict with each other or with any other time commitments (i.e., work or extracurricular activities). - 3.
+Enter the five-digit class numbers into the Schedule Planner.
 Make sure to have class numbers for mandatory sections and alternates in case the section is full.